paul1956/CareLink/README.md

 - 8/25/2022

 ## What's New in this release
+  New 3.5.3.0
+  Add Trend value to Home Screen
+  Add additional tab with Country Specific Data that might be useful later

   New in 3.5.2.6
   Improve formating of TryIcon Message

   New in 3.5.2.5
   Fix issue # 16 SG Trend not correct in Systray